stanford-crfm/levanter/docs/Overview.md

 I basically reimplemented it in Jax without really meaning to.

 PyTorch has [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).
-They're purely for documentation purposes as far as I'm aware, and don't help with model partitioning.
+They're purely for documentation purposes as far as I'm aware, and don't help with model partitioning, which is one of their main use cases in Haliax.

 ## GPT-2 Implementation